idoven/Idoven-DS-Signal-Processing/README.md

 # Introduction

 This is an exporation and analysis of the PTB-XL dataset.
-I will explain te tasks done in this analysis here.
+I will explain te tasks done in this analysis in the following sections.
+The `requirements.txt` and `Dockerfile` are also included in this repository.

 # Dataset